Sha-Chen-Abd-Math/Hive-Five/README.md

 ➢ The Configuration of the webhook
 • A webhook is a means by which a web application informs another web application in real time when a specific event occurs

-### For data transmission, we utilize the payload formatter
+### For data transmission, we required to work on the payload formatter

+The payload formatter takes the actual data that needs to be transmitted and structures it in a way that conforms to the requirements of the communication protocol being used.
+This ensures that the data can be correctly interpreted and processed by the receiving system or device.

+For data processing: it was necessary to know the type of data sent, then transform the information into readable data.